Grading Practices 2020-21

 Please continue to utilize ParentVUE to monitor student progress and check on assignment grades.
 Please communicate with teachers if you have concerns about your child’s progress.

-As part of a longer-term plan to improve grading practices, a Grading Advisory Team with representation from educators, administrator and families is meeting to develop a district-wide grading plan with a timeline of May 2021.
-The team is committed to working with educators, students and families to explore grading practices with a lens of effectiveness and equity.
+As part of a longer-term plan to improve grading practices, a Grading Advisory Team with representation from educators, administrator and families is meeting to develop a district-wide grading plan.
+The team is committed to working with educators, students, and families to explore grading practices with a lens of effectiveness and equity.
 The Team will gather input from relevant stakeholders, collect data on assessment and grading, review research on best practices to build shared understanding of what a better grading system will look like.

 The long-term outcome is that all students will be supported by a high quality, equitable grading system that accurately reflects learning, is resistant to bias, is motivating for students, and is a more meaningful measure of student progress.